 Although monitoring targets suspended solids, the samples taken will also enable monitoring for other contaminants, particularly in work sectors where contaminated soil is located nearby (Island of Montreal) or contaminated sediment is located in the vicinity (Lesser La Prairie Basin and Nuns' Island).

-Monitoring data and corrective action that has been implemented will be posted on a website and made available to the public.
+Monitoring data and corrective measures implemented will be available to the public via a website.

 11.3 Air quality (local scale)